BFO-Mappings/PROV-to-BFO/README.md

 ### Release
 * Release files are indicated with `-directmappings` prefix in the file names.
 These are edited and annotated directly, and imported in the Editor's file for development and testing.
 * Turtle (.ttl) versions of the release are currently *not* built automatically in order to ensure precise formatting, but RDF/XML versions could be automatically built from the Turtle versions.
+* Release files do *not* include imports of the ontologies they map.
+Why?
+First, because many terms in the BFO ontologies are not used or relevant to the mappings.
+Second, because users should not need to import irrelevant terms from any ontology (including PROV ontologies) for their use cases.

 # Contributors
 Tim Prudhomme, Giacomo De Colle, Austin Liebers, Alec Sculley, Karl Xie, Sydney Cohen, and John Beverley